Installation on Windows

 Activate Docker WSL 2 integration, by checking "Use WSL 2 based engine" in the settings.

-Install NVIDIA Container Runtime within WSL.
-(Start WSL with wsl
+Install NVIDIA Container Toolkit within WSL.
+(Start WSL with wsl)

 sudo apt-get update

-Test that the setup is correct by running following sample provided by NVIDIA:
+Test that the setup is correct by running:

 If you receive "ERROR: CUDA ist not available!", upgrading the Docker engine might resolve it.